Self-Referred Mediations

 If you and the other parties decide to mediate, there are several possible outcomes:

-• You may get feel stronger and less confused about your position and your wants.
+You may feel stronger and less confused about your position and your needs.

-• You may decide you don't want to mediate.
+You may decide you don't want to mediate as the session is based entirely on the participant's choice.

-• You may want more than 1 mediation session, and can work that out after your first session.
+You may find you want more than one mediation session.

 Frequently Discussed Issues